Making The Most Out Of Having AvPD.

 I’ve finally accepted that I’m not someone who thrives at parties or community groups.
 I’ve stopped forcing myself to attend social events that only increase my anxiety (although in the back of my mind I sometimes think about creating my own local social group for people with mental health issues).

 Sometimes, the smallest interaction can lift my whole day.
 A word with the postman.
-Nodding at a neighbor while taking the bins out (just please don’t come over and chat to me – well not unless you are a nervous type too because sometimes I can talk to nervous people okish).
+Nodding at a neighbor while taking the bins out (just please don’t come over and chat to me – not unless you hang off my every word and adore me and make me feel great, because anything less makes me feel like shit).
 Giving way to a driver and getting that little thank you wave.
 These brief, surface level moments don’t ask much from me, but they offer a little spark of connection.
-And sometimes, a spark is enough.

 Because my anxiety is sort of backward, I’m actually more comfortable with transactional interactions – appointments, deliveries, that sort of thing.
 If someone is being paid to talk to me, it oddly gives me confidence.
 The gardener needs me to pay him.
 The doctor is paid to listen.
 That exchange makes me feel less like I’m a burden.
 Weirdly, hospital visits and dental checkups often cheer me up more than small talk at a party ever could.